kunal-kalra-97/learned-ranking-model/README.md

 | Best epoch / val_loss | 5 / 0.1467 |
 | Early stopping epoch | 12 |
 | Training time | ~160s (CPU) |

----

-## Section 5 - Special Ingredients

-### Scan-Level Features

-Added 12 features per table capturing how each table is accessed in the plan (scan type, cardinality, loops, selectivity, index conditions).
-Without these, plans with different scan strategies on the same table were indistinguishable.
-This was the highest-impact change.

-### Huber Loss

-Replaced MSE with Huber loss (delta=1.0) to reduce the influence of outlier runtimes on gradient updates.
-MSE squares large residuals, which causes training instability; Huber applies linear penalty beyond the delta threshold.

-### Combined Training Data

-Merging both training files roughly doubled the training set, directly reducing the overfitting visible in the training curve.

-### Join Feature Engineering

-Each join node carries 10 continuous features (cardinality estimates, loops, selectivity, depth, left-deep hints), z-scored with clipping.
-Inspired by Ganapathi et al. (ICDE 2009).

-### Predicate Flattening

-Nested boolean filter trees (AND/OR/NOT) are recursively flattened into uniform atomic predicates with column, operator, literal, and index-condition encoding.

-### Clip-then-Z-Score Normalization

-All continuous features are clipped to [p1, p99] of the training distribution before z-scoring, preventing extreme outliers from dominating the feature space.

-### Masked Mean Pooling

-Mean pooling (rather than sum) over variable-length sets keeps representations invariant to set size, improving training stability.